olin-electric-motorsports/AdvancedResearch/telemetry/data_pipeline_mvp/README.md

 ## todo
-- Complete rts data source
-- Setup grafana platform
 - add in config file / udev for hardcoded values
 - add in timeit python for code benchmarking
 - add in pytest to run automatic code tests
+- docker integration
+- setup RDB and grafana config files

 ## [Work in Progress] installation instructions